icon-project/pm/README.md

-Project Management - all core dev meeting agenda and minutes

 ### Agenda Items
 Agenda's are posted to https://github.com/icon-project/pm/issues.
 Anyone is welcome to add an item to the agenda as long as it follows these guidelines: